FDA approves Trevena’s Olinvyk for clinical controlled settings

 The path to approval was lengthy.
 In early 2017, Trevena reported top-line results from its pivotal phase III APOLLO-1 and -2 efficacy studies with Olinvyk (previously TRV-130) in moderate to severe acute pain following bunionectomy and abdominoplasty (tummy tuck), respectively, showing that all dose regimens across both trials achieved the primary endpoint of statistically greater analgesic efficacy than placebo as measured by responder rate.
 The candidate also showed dose-related trends of improvements vs. morphine on multiple measures of respiratory safety and gastrointestinal tolerability in acute pain management.

-Trevena’s stock (NASDAQ:TRVN) has more than doubled in the past 12 months.
-On August 7, shares closed at $2.38 each but were up 42% in after-hours trading on August 9.
+Trevena’s stock (NASDAQ:TRVN) reacted well to the approval as shares rose 31.5% on Monday to close at $3.13.
+The stock price has more than doubled in the past 12 months.